hbaocr/rpi4-provisioning-ap-wifi/README.md

     source ~/.bashrc

     nvm install v12
+    # The  sudo only recognize the PATH  in secure_path in file in /etc/sudoers
+    # To see more details : run cmd :
+    # sudo visudo
     # alias node and npm to  /usr/bin sothat thay can be found  and run in sudo mode
     sudo ln -s "$(which node)" /usr/bin/node
     sudo ln -s "$(which node)" /usr/lib/node